casact/capital-modeling/README.md

 On Windows:

-1. Open a Command Prompt.
+1. Open a Command ("DOS") Prompt.
+Ensure you have Git and Python installed and on the PATH, meaning if you type `git` or `python` you get to the respective programs.
 2. Create a folder where you want to keep the setup script, for example:

    ```cmd